mprinc/OpenFaaS-docs/docs/deployment/docker-swarm.md

 ## 2.2 Deploy functions from the OpenFaaS Function Store

-You can find many different sample functions from the community through the OpenFaaS Function Store.
+You can find many different sample functions from the community through the <span class='definition'>OpenFaaS Function Store</span>.
 The Function Store is built into the UI portal and also available via the CLI.

 To search the store: